StephenIles/Milestone-Project-2/README.md

 The warnings found in the JSLint image above are from not declaring the 'document' 'setTimeout' and 'setInterval', using the => function shortcut and oversized character lines.

 ### Testing User Stories from User Experience (UX) Section

+1. As a player, I am able to click on the cookie to be able to earn cookies.
+My sense of progression comes when I can see my cookies increase, I am able to buy the upgrades and earn the achievements.
+2. As a player, I can see my current cookies aswell as my overall cookies earned.
+I love seeing my total cookies earned.
+3. As a player, I am able to increase my cookie production by buying upgrades to increase my cookies per click and have cookies automatically added to my score.
+4. As a player, I can see my achievements unlock as I meet the unlock condition for them.
+Gives me something to work towards.
+5. As a player, I like that I am able to play this game on any device thanks to its responsive design.

 ### Further Testing